jaybee30/PIZZA-SALES-/README.md

 **Analysis**

 Analysis was done on MSSQL and visualized on Power BI.
-I uploaded the dataset first on SQL Server, queried the dataset to generate insights. visualizing it on Power BI.
+I uploaded the dataset first on SQL Server, queried the dataset to generate insights.

 **INSIGHTS**